infopz/pzgram/docs/guide2.md

 bot.set_commands({"start": start_command})
 bot.run()
 ```
-In this simple example, when an user wrote `/start`, the bot reply asking for his phone number.
-After, with the method
+In this simple example, when an user writes `/start`, the bot replies asking for his phone number.
+After that, with the method
-`bot.set_next`, the bot knows that he have to send the next message received from that chat, to the function `receive_number`.
+`bot.set_next`, the bot knows that he has to send the next message received from that chat to the function `receive_number`.

-When the user write his phone number and send the message to the bot, the message is caught and send to function `receive_number` that print it.
+When the user writes his phone number and sends the message to the bot, the message is caught and send to function `receive_number` that prints it.

-All other messages received will be managed as normal message ([see the next page](https://infopz.github.io/pzgram/guide3))
+All other messages received will be managed as normal messages ([see the next page](https://infopz.github.io/pzgram/guide3))

 ## /start and /help

-`pzgram` contains a default reply function to answer to command `/start` e `/help`
+`pzgram` contains a default reply function to answer to the commands `/start` and `/help`

-These default replies can be overwritten by passing a function to `bot.set_commands` as a normal command.
+These default replies can be easily overwritten by giving a function to `bot.set_commands` as a normal command.

 The default `/help` replying message contains a list of all commands that the bot has configured.
 If you want to add more information about a command, you can write it as [docstring](http://www.pythonforbeginners.com/basics/python-docstrings) and it will appear in the reply message of `/help`